 The Company has established a whistleblower policy by which confidential complaints may be raised anonymously within the Company.
-Employees that wish to submit complaints confidentially should submit an anonymous written complaint directly to Compliance Officer, Mark Burnett.
+Employees that wish to submit complaints confidentially should submit an anonymous written complaint directly to the Compliance Officer (as described in the policy).
 Complaints submitted through this confidential process that involve the Company's accounting, auditing, and internal auditing controls and disclosure practices will be presented to the Audit Committee.
 The policy is available on our website at www.ProPhaseLabs.com under "Investor Relations - Corporate Governance and Policies - Whistleblower Policy".